Resolution and Robustness Bounds for Reconstructive Spectrometers

 \textit{Introduction.}---Spectrometers are a diverse class of devices that decompose light into its spectral constituents for analysis.
 They are traditionally divided into two types: dispersive spectrometers, which rely on geometric dispersion over long propagation paths, and interferometric spectrometers, which work by measuring optical path length differences \cite{davis2001fourier}.
 Both approaches benefit from increased device size, and so face practical limits in miniaturization \cite{redding2013compact, momeni2009integrated, xia2011high}.
 An alternative family of spectrometers, called reconstructive or computational spectrometers, has recently emerged \cite{yang2015miniature, yang2021miniaturization, zhang2021research}.
-While their individual designs vary widely, they typically encode the input light into a complex interference pattern, then use the measured pattern to infer the spectrum via some prior knowledge (e.g., data from a one-time calibration).
-Such schemes have been successfully used for spectrometry in the visible, infrared, and terahertz regimes, using disordered waveguides \cite{redding2013compact}, multimode fibers \cite{redding2014using,liew2016broadband}, colloidal quantum dots \cite{bao2015colloidal}, and other platforms \cite{faraji2018compact, yang2019single, Lee2025Reconstructive}.
+While their individual designs vary widely, a broad class of such devices work by encoding input light into a complex interference pattern, then using the measured speckle pattern to infer the spectrum via prior knowledge (e.g., calibration data).
+Such schemes have been demonstrated in the visible, infrared, and terahertz regimes, using disordered waveguides \cite{redding2013compact}, multimode fibers \cite{redding2014using,liew2016broadband}, colloidal quantum dots \cite{bao2015colloidal}, and other platforms \cite{faraji2018compact, yang2019single, Lee2025Reconstructive}.